Napolitain/napolitain.github.io/src/content/blog/1-stop-with-python-already.md

   * **Python's Package Manager Nightmare:** If you want to solve the inherent problems of **Python** and `pip`, you need to use newer tooling like **`uv`**.
 While `uv` is undeniably awesome (precisely because it's built with a compiled language\!), now you have the burden of knowing the potential drawbacks of using an alternate package manager.

   * **Node's Module Mess:** The story is even worse with **Node.js** and `npm`.
 Developers must choose between **CJS** (CommonJS) and **ESM** (ECMAScript Modules).
-Switching between these standard often necessitates changing your code (e.g. `require` vs. `import`\!).
+Switching between these standards often necessitates changing your code (e.g. `require` vs. `import`!).
 A CJS library cannot load an ESM library, forcing developers to constantly be aware of module compatibility.
 Sometimes, libraries don't fully support either CJS or ESM, leading developers to **bundle** their entire application using tools like `esbuild` into a single JavaScript file to remove all `require` or `import` statements entirely.
 Of course, you should also **minify** your JS code for optimization, so I guess you still have a compilation phase after all.

-    By the way, I haven't even mentioned **TypeScript** yet (which should be mandatory), and it itself also requires a compilation step.
-So your workflow looks roughly like this:
+    And we haven't even mentioned **TypeScript** yet—which should be mandatory for any serious project.
+TypeScript adds another compilation step on top of bundling, so now you're compiling code that provides zero runtime performance benefit.
+You pay the compilation tax without the speed dividend.
+Your workflow looks roughly like this:

     ```mermaid
     graph TB